SiaFoundation/siad/modules/renter/README.md

 files.
 The Renter, via the HostDB and the Contractor, is also responsible for picking hosts and maintaining the relationship with them.

+*TODO*
+  - Should assumptions for each section be put in a specific **assumptions** section at the end of each section?
+  - Update list of submodules to be links to README files was submodule READMEs are ready

 ## Submodules
 The Renter has several submodules that each perform a specific function for the Renter.
 This `README` will provide brief overviews of the submodules, but for